-We believe that our financial position is strong, and we have substantial liquidity with \$269 million of available cash and cash equivalents and undrawn committed and uncommitted credit lines of approximately \$465 million at March 31, 2015 to cover short-term liquidity requirements and anticipated growth in the foreseeable future.
-Our 2011 Credit Facility, which we entered into in March 2011 and expanded in July 2014, is committed through September 2018 as long as we continue to comply with its covenants and conditions.
+We believe that our financial position is strong, and we have substantial liquidity with \$397 million of available cash and cash equivalents and undrawn committed and uncommitted credit lines of approximately \$472 million at March 31, 2016 to cover short-term liquidity requirements and anticipated growth in the foreseeable future.
+Our \$350 million senior secured revolving credit facility (as amended, the "2011 Credit Facility"), which we entered into in March 2011 was expanded in July 2014 by increasing the revolver by an additional \$150 million and by adding a \$150 million senior secured incremental term loan (the "Term Loan").
+The 2011 Credit Facility is committed through September 2018 as long as we continue to comply with its covenants and conditions.